joshington/Apollo_GraphQl/README.md

 # Apollo_GraphQl
-hacking it GraphQL using the Apollo client and Apollo server
+hacking into GraphQL using the Apollo client and Apollo server